Lab 2 – IMU

 Setting up the IMU

-The AD0_VAL in the Basic Sparkfun Example dictates the least significant bit of the UMU’s I2C address and should be set to 1 which is default.
+The AD0_VAL in the Basic SparkFun Example dictates the least significant bit of the IMU’s I2C address and should be set to 1, which is default.

-To help with visual debugging I added a function which runs in the board setup which flashes the on-board LED three times before entering the main loop function.
+To help with visual debugging I added a function which runs in the board setup and flashes the on-board LED three times before entering the main loop function.

 Accelerometer